skellis46/embodied-camera/embodied-camera-claire-doc.md

 ### aim

-To examine how our bodies and smartphones currently meet and effect each other, and to imagine new possibilities for how they _might_ meet and effect each other
+To examine how our bodies and smartphones currently meet and effect each other, and to imagine new possibilities for how they _might_ meet and effect each other.

+- not sure about the word "meet" here (and "interact" is not right -- or would make people think of interactivity)

-### questions
+### questions (RQ)

 1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?
 2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
-What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
+What types of physical experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
 3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
 4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
 We see ourselves and others through and in it.
 How might this dominant and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

-#### objectives
+### objectives

-_Feeling:_
+_RQ1 Feeling:_

-1. generate ethnographic data from movement specialists that creates a vocabulary exploring how it feels to use a smartphone
+1. generate ethnographic data from movement specialists that create a vocabulary exploring how it feels to use a smartphone
 2. survey current sociological literature that examines experiences of smartphone use

-_Limits and differences:_

-3.

-#### methods

-- rationale: why this method? what do we get from it?
-    + experiential
-    + understanding through doing (citation/evidence/precedent)
-    + what we 'know' through dance practices (ie what dance understand might bring to the project)

-"somehow turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]

-experimental qualitative research methods:

-RQ1 Feelings:
-+ ethnographic interviews with four dancers/movement experts exploring their felt experiences of using smartphones
-+ analysis of transcriptions from interviews to tease out key themes
-+ upload interview transcriptions online as OA resource
-+ develop scholarly article that shares and juxtaposes key themes from interviews with key ideas from previous scholarship about relationship between smartphones and our bodies

-RQ2 Limits and affordances:
-+ complete practice-research fieldwork to create lexicon of body-based limits and affordances in relation to smartphone
-+ use practice-research to experiment with the smartphone and its camera as a source for body-based understandings and experiences
-+ transcribe/record these experiments and share online

-RQ3 Adaptation and generation:
-+ use practice-research fieldwork to generate series of practices that sensitise our bodies to the smartphone
-+ use practice-research fieldwork to create a set of body-based 'activities' that up-end our moving and bodily relationship to the smartphone

-RQ4 Non-visual senses:
-+ examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
-+ use creative practice-research experimentation to examine the friction or tension generated by using sensate (or body-based 'felt') strategies to explore the hyper-visuality of smartphone culture

-- literature/field analysis
-- fieldwork
-    + ethnographic interviews on subject of smartphones and our moving bodies (with artists and scholars)
-        * artist who made sculptures of hands (gestures)
-    + experimental workshops as research space/environment
-    + experimental practice-research (with KM, OB, NB, CL):
-        * experiments in screen-based anti/non/-movement
-        * combining first-person and third-person cameras (phone and go-pro mounted with gnarwhal)

-### possible outputs
+_RQ2 Limits and affordances:_

+3. create a series of artistic research practices that use the smartphone and its camera to explore and test bodily-sensorial limits and affordances
+4. create audio-visual documentation of these practice-based practices and share online
+5. develop reflective-analytical document that describes the physical experiences (limits and affordances) generated in the practices

+_RQ3 Adaptation and Generation:_

+6. generate a series of artistic research somatic practices that sensitise our bodies to the smartphone
+7. create a set of body-based somatic 'activities' that up-end our moving and bodily relationship to the smartphone
+8. create audio-visual documentation of these practice-based experiments and share online
+9. develop reflective-analytical document that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone

+_RQ4 Non-visual senses:_

+10. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
+11. generate a set of artistic research experiments that explore the tension between sensate strategies (e.g. body-based or 'felt' movement practices) and the hyper-visuality of smartphones
+12. create audio-visual documentation of these practice-based experiments and share online
+13. develop reflective-analytical document that explores the intersection of non-visual (corporeal) senses and hyper-visuality

+### methods

+_RQ1 Feeling:_

+- ethnographic interviews and analysis with four dancers/movement experts exploring their felt experiences of using smartphones
+- literature analysis

+_RQ2 Limits and affordances:_

+- artistic research (practice-research) fieldwork
+- auto-ethnographic reflections/analysis of the fieldwork experiments
+- audio-visual documentation

+_RQ3 Adaptation and generation:_

+- artistic research (practice-research) fieldwork
+- auto-ethnographic reflections/analysis of the fieldwork experiments
+- audio-visual documentation

+_RQ4 Non-visual senses:_

+- survey and analysis of cross-disciplinary scholarship
+- artistic research (practice-research) fieldwork
+- auto-ethnographic reflections/analysis of the fieldwork experiments
+- audio-visual documentation

+### planned outputs (possible)

+_notes:_

 - develop range of public facing (including non-traditional) research outputs
 - develop various writing practices (blog posting and traditional scholarship) that share key (emergent) ideas and communicate research understandings
 - something about aesthetic, process-orientated (through creative practice), experiential and ethnographic

-1. Develop (ready for publication) a scholarly article examining how it feels to use a smartphone
+1. scholarly article that shares and juxtaposes key themes from interviews with key ideas from previous scholarship about relationship between smartphones and our bodies (_RQ1 feeling_)
-2. _smartphone and its camera's effects on the body:_ create annotated video lexicon of body gestures, actions and possibilities that are limited or afforded by the smartphone and its camera (use MotionBank?).
-This collection will be recorded, transcribed, organised and uploaded to project website
+2. annotated video lexicon of body gestures, movements and actions that are limited or afforded by the smartphone and its camera.
+This collection will be recorded, transcribed, organised and uploaded to project website (_RQ2 Limits and affordances_)
-3. _body's effects on the camera:_ generate a series of body-based practices or activities that question, expand and transform our conventional corporeal relationship to the smartphone.
-This collection will be recorded, transcribed, organised and uploaded to the project website
+3. audio-visual document of body-based practices or activities that question, expand and transform our conventional corporeal relationship to the smartphone.
+The practices will be recorded, transcribed, organised and uploaded to the project website (_RQ3 Adaptation and generation_)
-4. artistic output - screendance (coming from RQ 2 and 3)
-5. non-visual senses. creative possibilities of device as camera and the body (intersection) possibly use footage or stills from interviews as well? - visual essay
+4. experimental film or "screendance" developed from practices in _RQ2_ and _RQ3_
+5. video essay that examines the non-visual and visual binary central to the body-smartphone paradox (_RQ4 Non-visual senses_))
-6. project website, including project blog
+6. project website, project blog (_RQ1-4_)